 Every module has its own assessment rubric which can be found in the Module Handbook.
 There is a descriptor for every learning outcome at each grade band of achievement.
 These descriptors are used by tutors when assessing work.
 The rubric for every module is discussed at the module briefing and during mid-module reviews, so that students are aware of what is expected and how the assignments will be assessed.
-Rubrics are accompanied with information on what is expected within each learning outcome of the module.
+Rubrics are accompanied with information on, 'what we expect to see' for each learning outcome of the module.